Hi I’m Shulagh

 Salsa Intoxica Dance School is a small, private dance school where those who are serious about their Salsa dancing come to hone their skills and learn the stuff that doesn’t routinely get taught in the clubs.

-I created the school because I realised that there were big disadvantages to the standard big group, drop-in Salsa class format.
+I created my studio – and developed my own teaching methods – because I realised that there were big disadvantages to the standard big group, drop-in Salsa class format.

 These can sometimes be like throwing spaghetti at the wall and hoping it sticks.